 Ebates: Save money when making your online purchases.
 It’s so simple to do.
 Just go to Ebates.com and search for the store you are looking to make a purchase from.
 Click on that retailer and make your purchase as usual.
-You then earn the advertised percentage or amount being offered with that retailer.
-Ebates even have a sign up bonus of $10, click here to claim your $10.
+You then earn the advertised percentage or amount being offered by that retailer.
+Ebates even have a sign-up bonus of $10, click here to claim your $10.

 Tailwind: Another great tool for Pinterest.
-You can schedule your pins, track your boards progress, how your pins are performing and more.
-You can also join tribes on tailwind.
-Highly recommend, $15 per month.
+You can schedule your pins, track your board’s progress, how your pins are performing and more.
+You can also join tribes on Tailwind.
+I Highly recommend Tailwind.
+The cost is $15 per month.
 Click here to get your first month FREE.

 Canva: I use canvas to create about 90% of my blog titles, Pinterest graphics, and other items you see on my blog.
 I don’t use much of their free images, I find those below (at Deposit Photo or Unsplash).
 I put my whole image together using Canva and it’s a great tool.